IsaiaBelladelli/TelepassDigitalTestIB/README.md

 ## How to run

 Download the project folder from GitHub, unzip it and open the project with Xcode.
-Bu sure to have an internet connection for API purpose.
+Be sure to have an internet connection for API purpose.

 ## Technology